15+ FREE Things to do

 Although tours of the mansion are offered on the weekends, there is a tour fee.

 Located in Beacon, this 12 acre park is home to Fishkill Marsh and a beautiful waterfall on the creek.
-Walking and wildlife watching are some of the favorite activities done at this park.
+Walking and wildlife watching are some of the favorite activities done at Madam Brett Park.
 It is dog friendly, so bring along your furry sidekick.

 Although the trail up Mount Beacon is steep, the view from the top is breathtaking.
 Observation platforms atop the stairs preview the treat rewarding all who reach the summit: a panoramic vista stretching from the Hudson Highlands to the Catskill Mountains.